robinkarim/Production-Book/docs/cid/provisioning-devices-with-cloud-id.rst

     :alt: Dashboard 2

-In the Product Batch ID field you enter the BID associated with the devices you want to bind ownership to.
+Ensure you select the correct CIRRENT™ account to bind your product batch to.
+In the Batch ID field you enter the BID associated with the devices you want to bind ownership to.
 This could be a batch of chips, for example, identified by a unique alpha-numeric string.

 .. note:: You can use one of the dummy reels to test functionality.

 You can enter the BID manually, by copying and pasting the BID, or by using for QR code scanner on a mobile phone.
-Since you will be downloading the Manifest File to manually upload it to your Product Cloud you need to leave the Product Cloud API field blank.
 Simply click **Add** to complete the binding process.
 You should now see the batch of devices listed in your list of bound devices:

 .. image:: ../img/pdn-2.png